-The first one involves a 1800 square metres installation of solar panels introduced in 2009.
+The first one involves a 1800 square metre installation of solar panels introduced in 2009.
 Sold to EDF, the electricity generated by solar energy is a way to avoid costs associated to roof maintenance.
 Such a process also has the benefit of supplying farms with more power thus providing them an opportunity to achieve energy self-suffiency.

 Launched in 2008, the second initiative tends to bring heavier changes to the farm's activities.
 The project is about recovering both emissions generated from animal materials and agricultural waste.
 Within its almost 400 hectares, the farm dedicates 280 hectares to agriculture while 500 heads of cattle release nearly 3500 tonnes of effluents per year.
-Excess effluents such as industrial inputs used in agriculture constitute a serious burden to biodiversity given the significant role these effluents play in oil and underground water pollution.
-As a consequence, the Brothers Quaak rapidly started looking into the window of opportunity opened by methanisation: this natural, biological process enables the recovery of waste of agricultural origin and breeding activities.
-It has the advantage of processing the waste into biogas thus making the recovery of the digestate possible in order to enrich soils.
-Such a process is based on the way living organisms function: it reproduces the rumen, this natural fermentation operating in ruminants' fore-stomach and producing enormous guantities of gas.
+Excess effluents such as industrial inputs used in agriculture constitute a serious burden to biodiversity given the significant role these effluents play in soil and underground water pollution.

+As a consequence, the Quaak brothers rapidly started looking into the window of opportunity opened by methanisation: this natural, biological process enables the recovery of waste of agricultural origin and breeding activities.
+It has the advantage of processing the waste into biogas thus making it possible to recover the digestate to enrich soils.
+Such a process is based on the way living organisms function: it reproduces the rumen, this natural fermentation operating in ruminants' fore-stomach and producing enormous quantities of gas.